A-R0D/A-R0D/index.md

 # Adrian Rodriguez - Aspiring Cybersecurity Professional

 Welcome to my GitHub Page!
-I am passionate about cybersecurity and information assurance.
+I am passionate about Cybersecurity and Information Technology.
 Explore my projects, certifications, and resources below.

 ## About Me
 I’m currently pursuing my Bachelor's in Cybersecurity and Information Assurance at Western Governors University.
 I enjoy learning and sharing knowledge about all things security-related.